Internet addiction camp: Mistreatment and abuse

+Confinement

 One of the most commonly used treatments for Internet-addicted adolescents in China is inpatient care, either in a legal or illegal camp.
-It is reported that children were sent to these camps against their will.
-Some are seized and bound by staff of the camp, some are drugged by their parents, and some are tricked into treatment.
+It is reported that children and teenagers were sent to these camps against their will.
+Some are seized and bound by staff of the camp, some are drugged by their parents, and some are tricked into treatment, often under impersonation as member of law enforcement agencies.

+It is reported that many youths that are over 18 years old, thus are legal adults, are involuntarily sent to camps by their parents or spouse's decision, which raised public concerns and controversy of suspected illegal imprisonment and kidnapping.
+In 2016, Gao Yanlei, who received his Master's degree in law in 2008, was sent to Linyi Mental Hospital by his parents, reportedly resulted in permanent mental trauma.
+In 2020, an 18-year-old high school student, who notably has won prizes at National Olympiad in Informatics of China and Asia Pacific Robotics Championship, was kidnapped into Hongkai Education in Jinan, Shandong province due to identifying themself as a trans woman and started gender-affirming treatment.
+In 2026, a 21-year-old university student was tricked by her parents into a camp of Lixuan Education in Sanmenxia, Henan province, due to their disagreement about her dating choice.
+In 2026, two brothers, 23 and 20 years old, were violently kidnapped into an internet addiction camp in Chongqing by three impersonated polices commissioned by their father.
+They tried to resist by force and self-harming, suffered from extreme physical assault and resulted in permanent disability and mental disorder.

+Corporal punishment

 In many camps and clinics, corporal punishment is frequently used in the treatment of Internet addiction disorder.
 The types of corporal punishment practiced include, but are not limited to, kilometers-long hikes, intense squats, standing, starving, and confinement.
 After physical abuse caused the death of an adolescent at a treatment camp in 2009, the Chinese government officially prohibited the use physical violence in such places.

+However, corporal punishment remains widespread in Internet addiction camps.
 Among Internet addiction rehab centers that use corporal punishment in treatment, Yuzhang Academy in Nanchang, Jiangxi Province, is the most notorious.
 In 2017, the academy was accused of using severe corporal punishment against students, the majority of which are Internet addicts.
 Former students claimed that the academy hit problematic students with iron rulers, "whip them with finger-thick steel cables", and lock students in small cells week long.
 Several suicidal cases emerged under the great pressure.
 In November 2017, the academy stopped operating after extensive media exposure and police intervention.